xeon-protocol/xeon-dapp/README.md

 ## Directory Structure

 - `xeon-contract` - Contains the Solidity contracts and related files.
-  - The `foundry.toml` file is used to configure Foundry.
+The `foundry.toml` file is used to configure Foundry.
 - `src` - Source code for the Next.js application

-### Editing

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.

-## Additional Information
+## Current Work

-For additional info please contact the team.
+use this section to update with the current work being done steps, details